j5s/bin2src/README.md

   `abc.def.ghi.x` => `abc.y`

-* The behavior of `--hex` or `-h` for C shellcode generation is different than the other languages.
+* The behavior of the option `--hex` or `-h` for C shellcode is different than the other languages.
 Without this flag, it will generate an array of `unsigned char` bytes, but with the hexadecimal flag, it will embed the bytes as a string (`char *`).

+* If you'll generate C shellcode as string, make sure that the binary does not contais null bytes ("\x00") or don't use string functions like `strlen`.
+This may break your code and could cause exceptions (access violations, etc.).

 * All the tests was made (until now) with Windows 10 Pro (2004) and to execute the alpha release maybe you have to install the latest [MSVC runtime][4].

+* There are a lot of things to organize and improve the project.
+Please, check the [TODO][5] list.

 <a name="license"></a>
 ## License